HiveRunner/HiveRunner/README.md

   [https://groups.google.com/forum/#!forum/hive-runner-user](https://groups.google.com/forum/#!forum/hive-runner-user)

-# Tags
+# History

-Hive Hadoop HiveRunner HDFS Unit test JUnit SQL HiveSQL HiveQL
+This project was initially developed and maintained by [Klarna](https://klarna.github.io/) and then by [Expedia Group](https://expediagroup.github.io/) before moving to its own top-level organisation on GitHub.

 # Legal
 This project is available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

+Copyright 2021 The HiveRunner Contributors
-Copyright 2013-2021 Klarna AB.
+Copyright 2013-2021 Klarna AB